 Wildlife of the Antarctic Peninsula

 At Paradise Harbour petrels, cormorants, seals, penguins and sometimes whales are extras to a breathtaking and stunning landscape, a dramatic and iconic image of Antarctica at its most beautiful.
-A zodiac cruise here is one of the highlights of a trip to Antarctica.
+A Zodiac cruise here is one of the highlights of a trip to Antarctica.
 Petermann Island is home to thousands of blue-eyed shags, raucous birds well worth a closer look.
-Babies are born bald, but when they fledge they club together on the surface of the sea to fish in rafts, diving more than 100 metres in focused, relentless hunts for fish.
+Babies are born bald, but when they fledge they club together on the surface of the sea to fish in rafts, diving more than 100 meters in focused, relentless hunts for fish.

 Suggested itineraries featuring Antarctic Peninsula